This website was created to accomplish the following:

 One of the key exceptions is when the disclosure is to other school officials within the University who have "legitimate educational interests."
 NDSU's annual notice defines legitimate educational interests.
 Specifically, this includes those who have a need to review the educational record in order to fulfill their responsibilities.

-In relation to the BIT, FERPA affords some flexibility to correspond with University administrators and faculty, when the information being provided to the other party is necessary to protect the health or safety of the student or their individuals.
+In relation to the Care Team, FERPA affords some flexibility to correspond with University administrators and faculty, when the information being provided to the other party is necessary to protect the health or safety of the student or their individuals.

-Once the BIT has been contacted about a student concern, the group will proceed to gather as much information as possible to determine if/when an intervention should occur and in what manner.
-In some cases, if the person reporting the concern has a relationship with the student, they may be asked to be part of the process of getting the student connected with appropriate resources.
+Once the Care Team has been contacted about a student concern, the group will proceed to gather as much information as possible to determine what type of action is appropriate.
+In some cases, if the person reporting the concern has a relationship with the student, that person may be asked to be part of the process of getting the student connected with appropriate resources.
 In other cases, the person reporting the concern may not hear much information about what happens.
 For example, if a student is experiencing a mental health emergency and is taken to a medical facility for evaluation, the team may not be able to disclose specific information.
-In all cases, the BIT will work to notify the individual reporting the concern of whatever information may reasonably be shared.
+In all cases, the Care Team will work to notify the individual reporting the concern of whatever information may reasonably be shared.

 It is challenging to help someone who is under significant stress and not coping well.
 When dealing with someone in crisis, it is important to be sensitive to how the interaction is going.
 Do you understand what the problem is?
 Can you meet the person's expectations in this encounter?
 Pay attention to your own feelings of safety.
 Be alert to cues that you may need a professional consultation from the Counseling Center, or, in an emergency, immediate assistance from University Police.